-- The Chairman will introduce the members of the sub-committee to the employee and explain the Terms of Reference set out by the Staffing Committee. - The employee will set out the grievance and desired resolution and present the evidence. - The Chairman will ask the employee what action they want the Council to take. - Any member of the sub-committee and the employee may question any witness. - The companion is allowed to address the hearing in order to put the employee's case, sum up the employee's case, respond on the employee's behalf to any view expressed at the hearing and confer with the employee during the hearing. - The companion can ask witnesses questions.
+- The Chairman will introduce the members of the panel to the employee and explain the Terms of Reference set out by the Staffing Committee. - The employee will set out the grievance and desired resolution and present the evidence. - The Chairman will ask the employee what action they want the Council to take. - Any member of the panel and the employee may question any witness. - The companion is allowed to address the hearing in order to put the employee's case, sum up the employee's case, respond on the employee's behalf to any view expressed at the hearing and confer with the employee during the hearing. - The companion can ask witnesses questions.
 However, the companion is not permitted to answer questions on the employee's behalf or to address the hearing if the employee does not wish it, or to prevent the employee from explaining their case. - The employee will have the opportunity to sum up the case.

 - The panel hearing the grievance may determine that further investigation is required having listened to the employee's submission the hearing will be adjourned for a period during which time arrangements for appropriate investigation can take place.
 It is not absolutely necessary that other parties attend the reconvened hearing.
-However, if it is determined by the panel that their contributions would facilitate consideration of the grievance, they will be asked to make themselves available, in order that they may respond to any matters raised by the aggrieved individual during the course of the hearing. - The employee raising the grievance will be invited to attend and given reasonable notice of the hearing. - A formal response to the grievance should be issued within 5 working days of either the initial or subsequent grievance hearing as appropriate. - The Chairman will sum up the main points. - The Chairman will inform the employee when they might reasonably expect a response if one cannot be made at the time.
+However, if it is determined by the panel that their contributions would facilitate consideration of the grievance, they will be asked to make themselves available, in order that they may respond to any matters raised by the aggrieved individual during the course of the hearing. - The employee raising the grievance will be invited to attend and given reasonable notice of the hearing. - A formal response to the grievance should be issued within 5 working days of either the initial or subsequent grievance hearing as appropriate, however if a response cannot be made within that period, the Chairman of the panel will inform the employee when they might reasonably expect to receive the response. - The Chairman will sum up the main points.